pclus/multilayerLFP/README.md

 plot 'psd_mean_tfhm.dat' matrix u (df*$2):1:3 w ima
 ```

-Next steps:
+## Next steps:

 0. Code cleaning:
 	- [ ] Create a package for julia
 	- [ ] Make indices always go from 0 to 383
+	- [ ] Fix the authomatic paths to directories to load/save data in `*jl` and  `*py` files
+	- [ ] Further fix the pass of the arguments in the kcsd code (src_x and src_y).
 1. Look for differences in **time-frequency** accross channels
 	- [] Moving window time-freq heatmap to visualize better the differences.
 	- [] Non-parametric analysis
 	- ...
 2. [x] CSD using k-density method.
-	- [ ] Cross-validate for proper parameters.
-	- [ ] Compare correlations of time-snapshots using LaplacianCSD and kCSD.
-	- [ ] Further fix the pass of the arguments in the kcsd code (src_x and src_y).
+	- [ ] Note about kCSD and its validation:
-	- [ ] Fix the authomatic paths to directories to load/save data.
+		- Error plots with results from cross validation
+		- Comparison with Laplacian (correlations)
-	- [x] Remove broken electrodes
+		- Broken electrodes
 3. Band-pass filter or freq. bands comparison
 	- [] Check phase-amplitude relation between $\alpha$ and $\gamma$
 4. Ask UPO:
 	- [] Are the movement artifacts because of the movement, or the change in "brain state"?
 Ask UPO
 	- [] What's the reason for the 50Hz and 60 Hz artifacts?
+	- [] How to detect the "broken" electrodes? are they really "broken"?
 5. Other:
 	- [] P-values heatmaps, use 4 colors (3 + white), one for each decade.
 	- [] T-test assumes normalitiy, should check there are no long tails at least.